moul/bits.manfred.life/posts/async-first/index.md

 ---
-title: "Async-First Apparch: The Dynamic Balance"
+title: "Async-First Approach: The Dynamic Balance"
 menu_title: "Async-First"
 description: "A deep dive into the merits of the async-first approach, understanding its optimal balance with synchronous interactions, and my personal perspective on achieving the ideal work dynamic."
 draft: false